ahmetaa/zemberek-nlp/tokenization/README.md

 [SentenceDetector] (https://opennlp.apache.org/documentation/1.7.0/manual/opennlp.html#tools.sentdetect) for performance and speed.
  TurkishSentenceExtractor was trained with 8300 sentences.
 OpenNLP model was trained with a very large but somewhat noisy data.
 We did try training it with our training data but results were worse.
  Test set contains 1916 sentences and many of them contains numbers with dot characters.

 Precision and Recall values are calculated for correct/incorrect boundaries.
-NIST error rate is calculated by dividing total amount of boundary errors to sentence size.
+NIST error rate is calculated by dividing total amount of boundary errors to sentence count.

 |            | Precision| Recall   | NIST Error| Correct Sentences | Speed Sentences/s| Model Size |
 |------------|----------|----------|-----------|-------------------|------------------|------------|
 | Zemberek   |  0.9990  | 0.9974   |  0.3653%  |  99.37%           |  29030           |  10.1 KB   |
 | OpenNLP    |  0.9871  | 0.9979   |  1.5136%  |  98.38%           |  23084           |  3.3 MB    |

-Test is run in a 2.3 Ghz AMD FX-8320, Ubuntu Linux 16.04 LTS
+Test platform: 2.3 Ghz AMD FX-8320, Ubuntu Linux 16.04 LTS

+Both systems work quite well for this test set.
+Probably if OpenNlp system contained the rule based mechanism, it would give equivalent results.

 Open NLP model is provided by @sonerx